velvetbulldozer/imo_number/readme.md

 - Ability to create however many valid IMO numbers based on the checksum.
 Output is a list of strings or integers.
 - Ability to validate an IMO number.
-- Ability to validate a Company IMO number
+- Ability to validate a Company IMO number.